txthinking/nami/package/readme.md

         // download one command from url
         await n.download_command_from_url("command file url", "command")

-        // download one or more commands from zip url await n.download_commands_from_zip_url("zip file url", {
+        // download one or more commands from zip url, view relative path of files: $ unzip -l xxx.zip await n.download_commands_from_zip_url("zip file url", {
             "command": "The relative path of the file in the zip", "another command": "The relative path of the file in the zip", })

-        // download one or more commands from tgz url await n.download_commands_from_tgz_url("tgz file url", {
+        // download one or more commands from tgz url, view relative path of files: $ tar -ztf xxx.tar.gz await n.download_commands_from_tgz_url("tgz file url", {
             "command": "The relative path of the file in the tgz", "another command": "The relative path of the file in the tgz",